Yandex Cloud

 }

-• kafkacat to read and write data to Apache Kafka® topics.
+• kafkacat to read and write data from and to Apache Kafka® topics.

 sudo apt update && sudo apt install --yes kafkacat